Highly rated local moving companies for Tampa to Fort Collins moves

 - Fort Collins is considered to be safer than Tampa with a safety index of 72.86 vs Tampa’s 53.85.

-- Air quality in Fort Collins is good, and in Tampa it's good.
+- Air quality in Fort Collins is Good, and in Tampa it’s Good.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Colorado moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Colorado, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.